mccormick-wooden/glade/Assets/Prefabs/Crystal/Readme.md

 Drop in a prefab and add the CrystalHealer script to anything you want to be healed by the crystals.
 The CrystalHealer requires that the GameObject have a Damageable script added, since it depends on that to update the HP.
+The Damageable script should have the IsHealable checkbox checked.

 ## References